 Apple is working hard to improve the first version of its AR/VR headset - Apple Reality Pro - before it is reportedly unveiled in June.
 A new report from Bloomberg provides some details about the Reality Pro headset's features and limitations, including whether an iPhone will be required for setup.

-In the latest edition of his newsletter “Power On” reported Bloomberg's Mark Gurman says the latest test versions of the Apple Reality Pro headset "don't require an iPhone to set up or use."
+In the latest edition of his newsletter “Power On” reported Bloomberg's Mark Gurman states that the latest test versions of the Apple Reality Pro headset "do not require an iPhone to set up or use."
 This is a notable difference from previous Apple devices like the Apple Watch, which originally required an iPhone for setup.
 Instead, the Apple Reality Pro headset can be set up independently of an iPhone and downloads user data directly from iCloud.
-However, similar to setting up other Apple devices, data can also be transferred directly from an iPhone or iPad to the headset.
+Similar to the setup of other Apple devices, however, data can also be transferred directly from an iPhone or iPad to the headset.
 Unlike other AR/VR headsets on the market, the Reality Pro headset will not have controllers but will rely on the user's eyes and hands.
-Bloomberg reports that "in-air typing" will be a key feature for text input but is "a bit tricky" in the testing phase.
+Bloomberg reports that "in-air typing" will be an important feature for text input but is "a bit finicky" during the testing phase.

 Apple Reality Pro Headset: The second generation is expected to be even more powerful